How to Get Through Your Night Shift (Naturally!)

 One of the most physically demanding parts of being a nurse is having to do a night shift.
 Some RNs take on night shifts quite regularly which can lead to trouble sleeping and waking, irritability, and drowsiness.
 While a lot of people have trouble fully adjusting to this work style, here are some ways to make the transition easier.

-Avoid Energy Drinks and Soda
+During Your Shift: Avoid Energy Drinks and Soda

 When you have a long night shift (heck, even during the day!) there’s always the temptation to reach for sodas or energy drinks.
 The problem is not only the exaggerated amount of caffeine they have but the extensive list of ingredients that are barely pronounceable.
 While they may give you a short boost, in the long term, the sugar and toxic ingredients will cause more harm than good.

-Drink Some Caffeine but Watch Out When
+Some Caffeine is OK but Watch Out When

 Contrary to what some people will say, drinking coffee can have health benefits and help keep you awake throughout your shift.
 The important thing to watch out for is at what time you drink that caffeinated goodness.
 Coffee’s effects can last in your body up to six hours after you drink it so make sure you only have it at the beginning of your shift.
 Otherwise, it may keep you awake when you actually want to get to sleep.
-Instead try drinking some tea during your shift if you still want something warm in your stomach.
+Instead, try drinking some tea during your shift if you still want something warm in your stomach.